-Generate linearity coefficients given a list of dome flat field exposures.
+Generate linearity coefficients for each readout channel of a detector given a median statistic for each channel in a sequence of dome flat field exposures.

-A series of dark corrected exposures of a stable dome light source with a range of exposure times should be given.
-From the known readout, reset, dit-delay and exposure times a timing map is constructed for each pixel according to the algorithm outlined in section 2.2.2.
-The results are written to a new channel table.
+Median flux estimates for each channel in a series of dark corrected dome flat exposures are given along with exposure timing information.
+The dome exposures must have been taken with a range of exposure times using a stable light source.
+From the known reset/read time and exposure times, the linearity curve for each channel is worked out according to the algorithm outlined in section 2.2.2.
+The results are written to a new channel table double fdata [float]

-This function implements the mathematical description in section 2.2.2 vir_fits imlist [float]
+This function implements the mathematical description in section 2.2.2